Pyromaanisorsa/DiceRollers/README.md

 Unity starts polling for result right after request creating was successful.
 Players have x-amount of time to send the rollValue via Python App before polling timer runs out.
 If Unity doesn't receive the result in time in either mode; it will randomly generate number between 1-20 and use that as roll result for game logic.

-For more details on how the TCP server & Python APP work, check their own repository [TCP server & Python app repo](https://github.com/Pyromaanisorsa/DiceRollerPython)
+For more details on how the Python TCP server & app work, check their own [repository].(https://github.com/Pyromaanisorsa/DiceRollerPython)

 ## 🧾 License